LORD BERNERS ON HIS BOYHOOD 1883-99

 After they had left I succeeded in working myself up into such a state of agitation that I lay awake most of the night.
 Fate, I thought, could hardly have devised a more malevolent series of coincidences with which to torture my imagination.
 I knew, of course, that Deniston had been a great friend of Faulkner’s, and it was only natural that he should visit him when he was staying in Windsor.
 But the fact that Faulkner had been sacked seemed, in my fevered mind, to invest the matter with a somewhat sinister aspect.
 On the following morning I made enquiries about the house over the way and learned that it was a perfectly respectable private hotel.
 Later in the day I saw Faulkner leaving with a suitcase, and, although I watched continuously, Deniston did not reappear.

-He says it was sent there in an April when he was nine.
+He says he was sent there in an April when he was nine.

 “A red-headed freckled boy a year or two older” had approached Tyrwhitt.
 “He was a distant relation, and he informed me that he had been deputed by his parents to look after me.
 He did not seem a particularly attractive youth, nor was he a very prominent member of the school.
 I was only moderately grateful for his patronage, and, much as I had need of them, I made no attempt to avail myself of his proffered services.”